Subscription Modal Banner

 • Flexible payment period and payment modes

-Pros: You can choose how much and how long you’ll pay for the plan, as well as how you want to receive the payouts.
-Depending on your needs, you can also choose the education riders you want to add.
+Pros: You can choose how much, how long you’ll pay for the plan, and how you want to receive the payouts.
+You can also select the education riders you wish to add depending on your needs.

 Con: As this plan is investment-linked, projected returns are not guaranteed and will depend on market conditions.

 With AXA AcademiX, you can grow and maximize your investment to help pay for the quality education your child deserves.
-In case of untimely death, your child is also guaranteed to receive cash benefits until they graduate.
+In case of untimely death, your child is guaranteed to receive cash benefits until graduation.

 Key Features and Benefits